longndt/unity-course/extras/readme.md

 ---

-*These advanced guides complement the foundational Unity 2D course by providing deeper technical knowledge and professional development practices for serious game developers.*
+*These supplementary materials complement the foundational Unity 2D course by providing additional resources and support for game developers.*